 You can now decide which elements should get used to building the search results.
 Don’t want to use the <title> element for the search result headline?
 No problem, choose an <h1> instead.
 Want to exclude specific pages?
 Or maybe specific patterns?
 We got you covered.

 While improving the search crawler, I also took the time to build an integration for Algolia.
-You can now add your API keys, let Simply Static create the index on each static export, and use the Algolia autocomplete search instead of your usual WordPress search.
+You can now add your API keys, let Simply Static create the A list or database used to make searching faster. on each static The process of saving the files and data from your WordPress site to create a static site., and use the A record of all the actions and changes made within the Simply Static plugin.
+It helps you track what has been done. autocomplete search instead of your usual WordPress search.

 I’ve spent a lot of time with my users on improving the single exports, and we finally have a solution that should be good enough to cover most use-cases.
 The Single Export now automatically exports new images, the assigned taxonomy pages (like categories and tags), and the archive pages from the post type it belongs to.
 Pretty neat, right?